cablegunmaster/httpServer/README.md

 - retrieving files on resource location.

 Todo:
+- SEND Files which are required by a HTML page to be included to be send.
 - POST request with form data.
 - POST with binary data.
 - check if the single frame DROP is implemented in a good way